 It’s clear in the data that a male prospector has more chance of success.

 The chances of a male sender securing a positive response or a lead are, respectively, 50% and 83% better than a female sender – a marked difference.

 Looking at the data from another angle we can see what effect there is according to the gender of the recipient.
 Or, more bluntly, are women more likely to become leads than men?

 As can be seen – there’s barely any significant variance at all.
 Which just serves to highlight the differences we saw when looking at the gender of the prospector.

-To try and dig a little deeper, looked at whether there were discrepancies between men sending to women and women to women etc
+To try and dig a little deeper, looking at whether there were discrepancies between men sending to women and women to women etc

 Interestingly, female to female performs worse than female to male – but this same gender bias is reversed with men, where male to male performs marginally better.

 In fact, our data suggests that a male to male email, compared to a female to female, will more than double your prospects engaged.